DCC-EX/Support-Doc/Process-Doc/DCC-EX Release Plan v1-Draft-D.md

    - **Links to binary files** that are included in the release
         - **Note:** There must be at least one or more software products that will be comgined into a Release

+### Version Numbering

-### Version Numbers shall take the following format:
+Version Numbers shall take the following format:

-​			 **aa.bb.cc-sufix-xx**
+**aa.bb.cc-sufix-xx**

 **Where:**

-- **aa** - is the Major Release or Version number of the product.
-Major versions numbers are Incremented when there is a major change to the product that results when funcionality and/or APIs are added in a way that they are incompatible with prior versions of the product; or when there is a major architectural change to the internal architecture of the product
+- **aa** - is the Major version number of the product.
+The Major Version Number starts with 1 and is incremented by 1 whenever the product funcionality  is changed; APIs are changed; in a way that is incompatible with prior versions of the product; or when there is a major  change to the internal architecture of the product.

 - **bb** - is the  Minor version of the product.
 Minor numbers versions are Incremented when functionality is added to the product in a backwards compatible manner